echeran/smile-of-murugan/webbook/chapter13.md

 so.
-However, while Ayodhyā is a seat of love and divine light, Laṅkā is governed by *maram*, by militant heroism, the seat of a Titan, whom even the gods fear, and who has an utter disregard for *dharma,* however cultured and refined he may be.¹
+However, while Ayodhyā is a seat of love and divine light, Laṅkā is governed by *maram*, by militant heroism, the seat of a Titan, whom even the gods fear, and who has an utter disregard for *dharma,* however cultured and refined he may be.[^modern-dravidian-critiques]
-In the characterization of some figures, there are considerable differences between Kampaṉ's work and its Sanskrit inspiration.
-I shall give at least two instances of such changes introduced by Kampaṉ.

-IST THEME: THE EPISODE OF SUGRĪVA, VĀLI AND TĀRĀ *Vālmīki*
-Tārā is the wife of the monkey king Väli.
-After Vāli's death, the victorious Sugrīva takes her as his wife and his love is reciprocated by Tārā.
-Lakṣmaṇa, enraged at the ungratefulness of Sugrīva
-(whom Rāma helped to kill Väli and regain his throne), is pacified by Tārā.

-*Kampaṉ*
-The moral justification for Väli's death is the fact that he has taken forcibly Sugrīva's wife from him.

-Tārā becomes a saintly widow
-after the death of her husband, and comes to pacify Lakṣmaṇa, who is reminded by her widow's dress and ascetic behaviour of his own mother, left as a widow in
-Ayodhyā.

-1 Here one should probably at least mention the fact that the *Kampa-* *rāmāyaṇam* has become the target of attacks in rather recent days, mostly by the protagonists of the "Dravidian movement".
+[^modern-dravidian-critiques]: Here one should probably at least mention the fact that the *Kamparāmāyaṇam* has become the target of attacks in rather recent days, mostly by the protagonists of the "Dravidian movement".
 Some speakers of the D.K. and D.M.K. parties tried to discredit the poem by pointing to the various *moral* fallacies of the hero (never on aestetic grounds!), e.g. Rāma's